Skip to content

 Rate Limiting

-1. Auth rate limits — per-route limits on login, register, and password reset (enabled by default)
+1. Auth rate limits = per-route limits on login, register, password reset, passkey-authenticate, and refresh.
+Built into the routers, enabled by default.

 Auth rate limits